Theory of mind

-In psychology, theory of mind refers to the capacity to understand other people by ascribing mental states to them (that is, surmising what is happening in their mind).
-This includes the knowledge that others' mental states may be different from one's own states and include beliefs, desires, intentions, emotions, and thoughts.
-Possessing a functional theory of mind is considered crucial for success in everyday human social interactions.
-People use such a theory when analyzing, judging, and inferring others' behaviors.
-The discovery and development of theory of mind primarily came from studies done with animals and infants.
-Factors including drug and alcohol consumption, language development, cognitive delays, age, and culture can affect a person's capacity to display theory of mind.
+In psychology and philosophy, theory of mind (often abbreviated to ToM) is the capacity to understand other individuals by ascribing mental states to them.
+A theory of mind includes the understanding that others' beliefs, desires, intentions, emotions, and thoughts may be different from one's own.
+Possessing a functional theory of mind is crucial for success in everyday human social interactions.
+People utilize a theory of mind when analyzing, judging, and inferring other people's behaviors.

+Theory of mind was first conceptualized by researchers evaluating the presence of theory of mind in animals.
+Today, theory of mind research also investigates factors affecting theory of mind in humans, such as whether drug and alcohol consumption, language development, cognitive delays, age, and culture can affect a person's capacity to display theory of mind.